Vaishnav469/ReVive/README.md

 # Demo 🎥

-Watch the demo of Questia in action:
+Watch the demo of ReVive in action:

 https://github.com/user-attachments/assets/1efd53a6-02e4-4025-80bf-b5cc1f053dff